adedomin/CSC450-project-proposal/final/final.md

 npm is the tool that handles dependencies;
 The project makes use of such dependencies like pegjs.
 When downloading the source of the project from github.
-It is necessary to run npm install to require dependencies.
+It is necessary to run *npm install* to require dependencies.

 The project is version controlled using git and is hosted on a remote repository on github[^git].
 The easiest way to check out the project would be to clone it using a git utility. npm can also download the latest build of the project given the url in the footer;
-this is done by typing npm install url.
+this is done by typing *npm install url*.

 [^git]: Source: <https://github.com/adedomin/jcom>.
 You can Acquire the source using: git clone <https://github.com/adedomin/jcom>